kapelner/Wharton_Stat_422_722/README.md

 <!--
 ## Grades and Class Standing

 You can check your grades in realtime at [http://wharton.gradesly.com](http://wharton.gradesly.com).
-You type in your email address and the password (which was emailed to you at the beginning of the semester).
+You type in your email address and the password (which was emailed to you at the beginning of the semester).-->